 No employee is required to complain first to the person who is allegedly performing the harassing behavior.
-An employee may make a complaint about witnessing or experiencing harassing behavior to the supervisor of the alleged harasser, the employee's immediate supervisor, the Human Resources Manager, the Management Team or the Executive Director.
+An employee may make a complaint about witnessing or experiencing harassing behavior to the supervisor of the alleged harasser, the employee's immediate supervisor, the Management Team or the Executive Director.
 If the complaint involves the Executive Director, the employee may report the incident to any member of the Board's Personnel Committee.
-Complaints are accepted either verbally or in writing.
-When submitted verbally, the notified individual or investigator should take the complaint down in writing and obtain the employee's verification that the prepared statement is correct.
+Complaints are accepted either orally or in writing.
+When submitted orally, the notified individual or investigator should take the complaint down in writing and obtain the employee's verification that the prepared statement is correct.